openthread/ot-docs/site/en/codelabs/ti-openthread-hardware/index.lab.md

 The two images used in this codelab are:

-* `ot-rcp.out` — Radio Co-Processor firmware for the Border Router board.
+* `ot-rcp.out`: Radio Co-Processor firmware for the Border Router board.
-* `ot-cli-ftd.out` — Full Thread Device CLI firmware for the two FTD boards.
+* `ot-cli-ftd.out`: Full Thread Device CLI firmware for the two FTD boards.

 > aside positive
 >
-> **Optional — Minimal Thread Device:** If you want to explore a sleepy end device instead of a Full Thread Device, you can flash `ot-cli-mtd.out` in place of `ot-cli-ftd.out` on Boards 2 and 3.
+> **Optional Minimal Thread Device:** If you want to explore a sleepy end device instead of a Full Thread Device, you can flash `ot-cli-mtd.out` in place of `ot-cli-ftd.out` on Boards 2 and 3.
 An MTD does not route Thread traffic and can enter low-power sleep states, making it well suited for battery-powered applications.
 The Thread network formation steps in this codelab are the same for both device types.

 > aside positive
 >
-> **Note — Network Co-Processor (NCP):** The `ot-ncp-ftd.out` binary implements the NCP architecture, where the OpenThread stack runs on the device and a host processor drives it via the Spinel protocol.
+> **Optional Network Co-Processor (NCP):** The `ot-ncp-ftd.out` binary implements the NCP architecture, where the OpenThread stack runs on the device and a host processor drives it via the Spinel protocol.
 NCP usage is outside the scope of this codelab; refer to the [NCP README](https://github.com/TexasInstruments/ot-ti/blob/main/examples/apps/ncp/README.md) for details.

 ## Flash Firmware